 It’s clear from this short list that great strides have been made in the evolution of plastic, which made us wonder if we looked back at our own history, could we say the same?

-The evolution of TEQ actually began with the acquisition of two companies by Schawk, Inc. – A.E.
-Robinson (one of the first Chicago area companies to offer a complete package of printed blister cards and thermoformed blisters) and Fuzere, Inc. (a provider of innovative, high-quality packaging to medical and electronic OEM’s).
-In 1994 these two companies consolidated, forming TekPackaging (later acquired by Esco Technologies.)
+The evolution of TEQ actually began with Schawk, Inc. acquiring two companies – A.E.
+Robinson, one of the first Chicago area companies to offer a complete package of printed blister cards and thermoformed blisters, and Fuzere, Inc., a provider of innovative, high-quality packaging to medical and electronic OEM’s.
+In 1994 these two companies consolidated, forming TekPackaging, which was later acquired by ESCO Technologies.

-As you can see from the chart below, from this point on the company made a variety of significant advancements from achieving several preferred certifications and registrations to developing key partnerships with companies like Spartan Design Group and Belco Packaging, not to mention expanding our clean room facilities, acquiring new machinery with distortion printing capabilities, developing proprietary packaging solutions and materials (such as TEQethylene™), and even developing a modular supply chain solution to help companies onshore manufacturing operations to the U.S.
+As shown in the chart below, TEQ made a variety of significant advancements from achieving several preferred certifications and registrations to developing key partnerships with companies like Spartan Design Group and Belco Packaging, not to mention expanding our clean room facilities, acquiring new machinery with distortion printing capabilities, developing proprietary packaging solutions and materials (such as TEQethylene™), and even developing a modular supply chain solution to help companies onshore manufacturing operations to the U.S.